-What motivated us to start the co-op trail?
+What motivated us to start the Trail Cooperative?

-The Co-op Trail is about jumpstarting a movement for truly regenerative travel, which entails both an eco-friendly mode of transport as well as operating in a just and sustainable economy.
-We feel that we're part of larger awakening taking place about environmental and economic justice, and the solidarity economy and the co-op movement are a crucial part to realizing a new future.
-The Co-op Trail is our attempt to join in this movement by making it more tangible to others who are new to these ideas and want to get to know the sense of scale of this economy.
+The Trail Cooperative is about jumpstarting a movement for truly regenerative travel, which entails both an eco-friendly mode of transport as well as being more than consumers in the places we visit.
+We feel that we're part of larger awakening taking place about environmental, social and economic justice, and the Trail Cooperative is our attempt to join in this movement by connecting people and organizations so that we can all find a truly sustainable way for everyone to hit the trail.

-The core problem we want to solve with the Co-op Trail is that the solidarity economy can feel harder to find and harder to approach than traditional businesses.
-So we founded the Co-op Trail to blaze a path that physically connects co-ops to each other and to a wider community that wants to interact on a global scale for travelers.
-We hope that someday this kind of effort will help co-ops see how to fill in the gaps (both physical and logistic) so that more people can transition to operating in the solidarity economy alone.
+The core problem we want to solve with the Trail Cooperative is that its quite difficult to travel and be mindful and conscious of your environmental and economic footprints.
+So we founded the Trail Cooperative to connect people with opportunities to exercise minimal impact on the environment, while giving back to the communities they visit in a non-exploitative way.
+We hope that someday this kind of effort will help people see how to fill in the gaps (both physical and logistic) so that more people can transition to operating in a regenerative economy while traveling.

 By signing up to join the Trail Cooperative you get connected with people all over the world who want to create and explore a better world.
 You can search the map for places to travel, and find a network of places where you can stay for free and borrow outdoor equipment while you explore new places and give back to the communities you visit.